 Because we have so little information about our ancestors, we are tempted to examine what we refer to as “primitive” societies.
 A long time ago, when I was nine or ten, I read in a picture book that Australian Aborigines never beat their children.
 That sentence stuck in my head, and has stayed with me ever since. […] I quote: “Aboriginal children have a good life, because no matter what difficulties their family group might be experiencing, they receive the most nourishing part of the food, and are always treated with great affection by their parents, who scold them when they are naughty, but never punish them.”
 This is even better than I remembered!
 Aboriginal parents not only don’t beat their children, they don’t punish them either.
 I am far from being the first person to admire the way other cultures raise their children.

-The suggestion that primitive tribes have/had a better idea of how to treat children is clearly rubbish, as it takes coercion to maintain the stasis of static societies, as David Deutsch argued so brilliantly in Chapter 15 of The Beginning of Infinity.
+The suggestion that primitive tribes have/had a better idea of how to treat children is clearly false, as it takes coercion to maintain the stasis of static societies, as David Deutsch argued so brilliantly in Chapter 15 of The Beginning of Infinity.